 On to the antique Bakshaishs, the créme de la créme of larger geometric design carpets hailing, like the Serapis, from the mountainous Azerbaijan of what was Northwest Persia.
 The very best of these, woven before 1875, are prized by Claremont’s connoisseur clients for both their rarity and incredible artistry.
 On the wall before us hangs a luxurious stretch of beige, golden brown, champagne and blonde, the natural palette of undyed camel hair.
 On close inspection each large rosette is unique, yet all work together as an integrated whole.
 The Bakshaihs village weavers were among the few to use camel hair, making pieces of this caliber quite rare.
 Winitz compares their collaborative efforts to jazz music.
 “A team of weavers would get together and literally jam, improvising, yet always working in harmony.”

-Among the most sophisticated and prized 19th century Persian rugs are the Motasham Kashans, displayed in another of Claremont’s four galleries.
-Recognizable by their realistic, curvilinear botanical designs, extraordinarily fine knotting, softer palette and exceptionally luminescent wool, this collection of Motashams consistently retains its place in the High-Collectible or Connoisseur-Caliber category of Claremont’s Oriental Rug Market Pyramid™.
-He stressed, “The reason we can consistently offer 1800s Motashams, so rarely found today, is that we have access to many lifelong collectors who own one or two of these gems.”
+Among the most sophisticated and prized 19th century Persian rugs are the Mohtasham Kashans, displayed in another of Claremont’s four galleries.
+Recognizable by their realistic, curvilinear botanical designs, extraordinarily fine knotting, softer palette and exceptionally luminescent wool, this collection of Mohtashams consistently retains its place in the High-Collectible or Connoisseur-Caliber category of Claremont’s Oriental Rug Market Pyramid™.
+He stressed, “The reason we can consistently offer 1800s Mohtashams, so rarely found today, is that we have access to many lifelong collectors who own one or two of these gems.”

 We continue onto the “Collector’s Gallery,” home to Winitz’s smaller collectible rugs including the perennially favorite Caucasian rugs.
 Here, I’m met with a quartet of peacocks, two flying upward and two swopping down!
 “This,” Winitz explains, “is a Caucasian Akstafa. notice that each bird is unique those weavers ‘jazz-jamming’ again within the parameters of the overall design.
 A number of our clients work in technology, and these asymmetrical designs offer a counterbalance to their everyday responsibilities.
 Spending time with these rugs offers an expansive mental and emotional space, if you will.
 The more you look, the more you see.
 Which is why, I think, Caucasians have proved ‘trend-less.’
 Their following has only grown in the almost four decades we’ve been in business.”